 Review Cover When Project Types Change

-If you move from residential to commercial work, or take on your first multi-storey or public building, your risk profile changes significantly.
-Notify your insurer and review your cover limits before commencing new types of work.
+Transitioning from residential to commercial work, or accepting your first multi-storey or public building commission, materially alters your risk profile.
+Notify your insurer and review cover limits before commencing unfamiliar project types.

 6